These sap-sucking pests attach themselves to the twigs, leaves, branches, and fruits of host plants. Learn least-toxic methods of scale control here.

 Note: Males of many species develop wings as adults and appear as tiny gnat-like insects.
 They are rarely seen and do not feed on plants.
 Females often reproduce without mating.

 Tip: Ants feed on the honeydew that sucking insects produce and will protect these pests from their natural enemies.
-An application of Tanglefoot Pest Barrier to the stalks of woody plants or to the trunks of trees will help keep ants away.
+An application of Tanglefoot Pest Barrier to the stalks of woody plants or to the trunks of trees will help get rid of ants naturally.

 Photo Credit: UC Berkeley